derwolz/rebelreads/client/src/components/tracking/README.md

 - **Position** - The position/index of the item within the container
 - **Page Route** - The current page path where the interaction occurred

+## Referral Domain Tracking

+For referral links, the system also captures the destination domain:

+- **Referral Domain** - The hostname of the external site (e.g., 'amazon.com', 'bookshop.org')

+This enables analysis of which referral partners perform best and how user behavior varies by external site.

 ## Tracked Components

 We provide pre-built tracked versions of common book components: